VitorBassDev/vitorguedes.io/README.md

 Here are the technologies used in this project.

+* PHP version  x.x.x
-* Ruby version  x.x.x
+* COMPOSER version x.x.x
-* Rails version x.x.x
+* BOOSTRAP version x.x.x
 * ...